How Much Should A Small Business Spend On Bookkeeping And Accounting?

 A bookkeeper earns around $41,000 per year on average, according to PayScale, a website that provides income and compensation information for a variety of businesses.
 According to PayScale, the average hourly rate is $16.67.

-We can’t advise you that your accounting expenses should account for “X per cent” of your revenue.
+We are unable to provide you with the guidance that your accounting costs should constitute “X percent” of your total revenue.

 How Much Does an Accountant Cost?